 Periclum turned to me.
 He said in a hushed tone, “you would never have thought I have salvaged as much as I have for this ship by the way they talk to me.”
 I looked at Periclum for a moment.
 “I salvage information James, it’s invaluable in this galaxy.
 Guess the grand tour will just have to wait!”
 Periclum wasn’t the most patient person.
 However, he seemed relaxed, even though he was moaning about the way we were just treated.
 For the moment, I thought that to be strange considering what he had been through, but then I remembered where I was.
 That was the moment I realised Caroline was missing.
 “Where is that woman?”
 I asked.
 Periclum looked at me, “I saw her shot, but then, I also saw you shot.
 So did she survive?”
 He looked at me for a moment, looking as though he was concentrating hard on my speech.
 Then something clicked in his mind,

 “Oh, you mean your companion?
 What was her name again?..
 Caroline?”,

 “She was dematerialised,”

-“She couldn’t live James, not without the core.
-The core stored a huge amount of data and I prioritised the data relevant to recreate you and the other creatures in this hall.
+“She couldn’t live, James, not without The Core.
+The Core stored a huge amount of data and I prioritised the data relevant to recreate you and the other creatures in this hall.
 The upload just wasn’t quick enough.”

 At that moment in time, I did not have a clue what he was saying.
-He could have been speaking an ancient foreign language and that would have been preferable to what he said.
-Instead, I was left with this puzzle in my mind trying to figure out the right question to ask with what sounded like a complicated situation.
+He could have been speaking an ancient foreign language, and that would have been preferable to what he said.
+Instead, it just left me with this puzzle in my mind, trying to figure out the right question to ask with what sounded like a complicated situation.
 My mind wasn’t functioning and still felt numb to everything around me.
-I just looked at Periclum with a vacant stare and came out with “So she isn’t with us?”
+I just looked at Periclum with a vacant stare and came out with, “So she isn’t with us?”

 “Why do you want to help us?”